olicooper/abp-queryfilter-test/README.md

 Test project devoted to extending EntityFramework's `GlobalQueryFilters` functionality.
 It's a mess because it's a test :P

+## The problem

+Soft deletion can be configured on entites by using global query filters e.g. `ModelBuilder.Entity<Post>.HasQueryFilter(p => !p.IsDeleted)`.
+If the parent `Blog` entity contains a collection of `Posts` (`ICollection<Post> Posts`) and some of those posts are deleted, then the Blog.Posts property will only contain the non-deleted posts.
+Similarly, if you want to return *ALL* posts and you have the parent `Blog` as a property of the post (`Post.Blog`), only posts belonging to non-deleted blogs will be returned!

+The goal is simple: <u>Ignore</u> the global query filters for specific entities by using an IQueryable extension method `IgnoreAbpQueryFilter` which stops the filters being applied on a case-by-case basis.

 ## Example
 ```csharp
 (await ReadOnlyRepository.WithDetailsAsync(x => x.Blog))